 The etiology is most often autoimmune.
 Risk factors for development of autoimmunity include

-Genetic factors include the AIRE gene mutation, which is causative of type 1, and certain HLA subtypes, which are important in the development of types 2 and 3.
+Genetic factors include the AIRE gene mutation, which is causative of type 1, and certain human leukocyte antigen (HLA) subtypes, which are important in the development of types 2 and 3.

 Type 3 does not involve the adrenal cortex.

-Diagnosis is suggested clinically and confirmed by detecting deficient hormone levels.
+Diagnosis of polyglandular deficiency syndromes is suggested clinically and confirmed by detecting deficient hormone levels.
 Other causes of multiple endocrine deficiencies include hypothalamic-pituitary dysfunction and coincidental endocrine dysfunction due to separate causes (eg, tuberculous hypoadrenalism and nonautoimmune hypothyroidism in the same patient).

 Because decades may pass before the appearance of all manifestations, lifelong follow-up is prudent; unrecognized hypoparathyroidism or adrenal insufficiency can be life threatening.

-Treatment of the various individual glandular deficiencies is discussed elsewhere in T he M anual ; the treatment of multiple deficiencies can be more complex than treatment of an isolated endocrine deficiency.
+Treatment of the various individual glandular deficiencies is discussed elsewhere in THE MANUAL; the treatment of multiple deficiencies can be more complex than treatment of an isolated endocrine deficiency.
 For example, treatment of hypothyroidism with thyroid hormone replacement can precipitate an adrenal crisis in patients with undiagnosed adrenal insufficiency.

-Polyglandular deficiency syndromes (PDS) involve deficiencies in the function of several endocrine glands, which may occur simultaneously or sequentially.
+Polyglandular deficiency syndromes involve deficiencies in the function of several endocrine glands, which may occur simultaneously or sequentially.

 Nonendocrine organs also may be affected.

-PDS are distinguished by the glands affected.
+Polyglandular deficiency syndromes are distinguished by the glands affected.